ATL-Research/incremental-class2relational/models/singleCorrectnessTests.md

 11. add elements to root: Attribute, multi-valued, type:Person, owner:null
 *expected transformation behaviors*
-	1. do not create the object (null value behavior 2)
+	1. do not create the object (null value behavior 2) ☑️
 	**OR**
-	2. create a table with default name "" (null value behavior 3)
+	2. create a table with default name "" (null value behavior 3) ☑️
+	**OR**
+	3. create a table with name null (null value behavior 3) ☑️

 12. add elements to root: Attribute, multi-valued, without type
 *expected transformation behaviors*